stefansbv/transfer/README.md

 ----------------

-Concepts, blocks of code and even entire modules, comments and documentation are borrowed and/or inspired from the excelent [Sqitch](https://github.com/theory/sqitch) project by @theory.
+Concepts, blocks of code and even entire modules, comments and documentation are borrowed and/or inspired from the excellent [Sqitch](https://github.com/theory/sqitch) project by @theory.
 Thank you!